alehr45/weekly-food-planner/README.md

 Dustin designed and created the drag and drop feature which adds much more functionality to the app.

-We worked hard on this and we hope you enjoy it!

-API Used: Spoonacular!

 **OUR APP IS MOBILE FRIENDLY**